 About Bishop’s Waltham Palace

-Bishop’s Waltham Palace is a medieval castle in Hampshire built in the 12th century, although the current picturesque ruins mostly date from the early 14th century works of the Bishop William Wykeham.
-In its time, Bishop’s Waltham Palace acted as a residence for a series of the Bishops of Winchester and their clergy until it was destroyed during the English Civil War.
+Bishop’s Waltham Palace is a medieval palace in Hampshire built in the 12th century, with aspects of its picturesque ruins also dating from the early 14th century.
+In its time, Bishop’s Waltham Palace acted as a residence for a series of the Bishops of Winchester and their clergy, while also occasionally hosting a British monarch or two!